 Hogar Amiguitos (home for little ones) first came to our attention through the recommendation of Anna, the former Director of Green Empowerment.
 This Portland charity provides technical support to a few of Meal-a-Day’s project partners in Latin America.
 Meal-a-Day knew that this project was special since Anna was willing to risk funding it rather than one of Green Empowerment’s projects.
 The directors visited Central America to view projects and meet with partners.

 Through the Meal-a-Day charity, donors support 25% of their operating budget as well as funding specific needs, such as washing machines and a roof over the open air-drying area.
 As much as they need and appreciate the financial support, they truly anticipate the bi-annual visit from two or more of the Meal-a-Day committee members.
 Meal-a-Day not only assures they are fulfilling what is expected of them with the funds provided, but they also brainstorm ways to make their small community stronger

 Working mostly in Peru and a little in Bolivia, Soluciones Practicas provides engineered solutions to critical needs such as drinking water, basic electricity, and enhanced community-earning power.
 Soluciones Practicas serves the remote, desperately poor indigenous peoples in these countries.
 We trust that we turn a switch and light will be there.
 Because of you, this remote village can enjoy that as well.
-Meal-a-Day has helped Soluciones Practicas provide over ten engineered solutions to truly deserving people over the last six years.
+Meal-a-Day has helped Soluciones Practicas provide over ten engineered solutions to truly deserving people.